network-charles/CKA/README.md

 ## Lab 26

-### Configure a deployment and use a dynamic local volume type with a persistent volume, persistent volume claim, and a snapshot
+### Configure a deployment and use a dynamic local volume type with a persistent volume, persistent volume claim and a snapshot

 ![Lab 26](./Images/Lab%2026.png)